wavesplatform/surfboard/README.md

   FILE  path to test file

 OPTIONS
   -v, --verbose          logs all transactions and node responses --env=env              which environment should be used for test

+  --variables=variables  env variables can be set for usage in tests via env.{variable_name}.
+E.g.: MY_SEED="seed
+                         phraze",DAPP_ADDRESS="xyz"
 ```

 _See code: [src/commands/test.ts](https://github.com/wavesplatform/surfboard/blob/v1.7.0-beta.11/src/commands/test.ts)_